-While we have a donate page for those who simply wish to support us with a one-off donation, we know that many of you want to engage more deeply with what we do, while also making a donation to help us to continue – hence the creation of our Friends scheme!
+While we have a donate page for those who simply wish to support us with a one-off donation, we know that many of you want to get involved* with what we do, while also making a donation to help us to continue – hence the creation of our Friends of the BPT initiative!

 As well as knowing that you are helping us to continue our work, our Friends will receive many benefits….